-If you are developing e-learning modules and plan to use or market them in another country, localization is a crucial step.
-Research has shown that people who are taught something in their second language, regardless of fluency, often think they understand more of the content than they actually do.
+If you are developing e-learning modules and plan to use or market them in another country, translation and localization is a crucial step.
+People who are taught something in their second language, regardless of fluency, often think they understand more of the content than they actually do.
 To maximize impact, a well-implemented e-learning course should be delivered in the language of its users, using relatable examples and teaching styles.

 Adapting e-learning modules for global audiences requires a number of considerations.
 Some of these are technical: your language service partner will need to export translatable text from Adobe Captivate, Articulate Storyline, or whatever e-learning authoring software you are using.
 Others are cultural: will the images, examples, and scenarios used in the US be relevant to your audience overseas?
 If you are developing e-learning and intend to translate it, follow these global design best practices to avoid pitfalls both technical and cultural:

 - Be sure your e-learning platform is Unicode compliant.
 This should not be an issue with the newer versions of popular e-learning tools, but if you are using an older version you’ll want to be sure that the content can be easily exported for translation.

 - Create content modules that can be re-used and re-purposed, so that e-learning content will be usable across other platforms.
 DITA authoring tools will help maintain consistency and accuracy across files and over time.

 - Neutralize content.
 No unnecessary jargon, geographical references, idioms, or jokes.
 If you must use acronyms, explain them.
 Use simplified English whenever possible, and follow best practices for writing for translation.

 - Request pre-translation cultural consulting.
 A native language expert can review the English course prior to translation, and advise you on how to adapt images or concepts that are either unfamiliar or unacceptable to the target audience.